 To help in the relief of stiffness, heat management may prove to offer a benefit, and cold therapy may help to manage muscle spasms and pain.

-In general, simple analgesics are the first line choice for the management of the pain associated with osteoarthritis.
+In general, simple analgesics are the first-line choice for the management of pain associated with osteoarthritis.

-Paracetamol is associated with fewer side effects, making it the preferred treatment for mild to moderate pain for this reason.
-It is often able to offer a suitable form of pain relief and has a good safety profile with long-term use.
+Paracetamol is associated with fewer side effects, making it the preferred treatment for mild to moderate osteoarthritis pain.
+Moreover, this medication often provides a suitable form of pain relief and has a good safety profile with long-term use.

-NSAIDS such as ibuprofen, aspirin and naproxen may also prove beneficial to aid in pain relief of osteoarthritis, particularly for more severe pain.
-When NSAIDS are used for extended periods of time, however, they are associated with a higher risk of gastrointestinal complications such as ulcers and cardiovascular risk of stroke and heart attack.
-As a result, they should be used appropriately and, where possible, steps should be made to manage this risk.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, aspirin and naproxen may also aid in the pain relief of osteoarthritis, particularly for more severe pain.
+When NSAIDs are used for extended periods of time, however, they are associated with a higher risk of gastrointestinal complications such as ulcers and pose a cardiovascular risk for both stroke and heart attack.
+As a result, NSAIDs should be used appropriately and, where possible, steps should be made to manage this risk.

-As an example, taking an antacid with an NSAID has been shown to help reduce the risk of gastrointestinal ulceration.
-Additionally, it is important that patients are aware of the signs of possible complications, such as abdominal pain and black stools.
-In the case that complications do occur, they will then be more equipped to seek immediate medical attention.
+Taking an antacid with an NSAID has been shown to help reduce the risk of gastrointestinal ulceration.
+Overall, it is important that patients are aware of the signs of possible complications, such as abdominal pain and black stools.
+In the event that complications occur, the affected individual will then be more equipped to seek immediate medical attention.

-COX-2 selective inhibitors such as celecoxib are another class of NSAIDS that are associated with a lower risk of gastrointestinal effects but increased myocardial infarction risk.
-As a result, they may prove a good option for individuals that are particularly susceptible to gastrointestinal effects.
+COX-2 selective inhibitors such as celecoxib are another class of NSAIDs that are associated with a lower risk of gastrointestinal effects but carry an increased myocardial infarction risk.
+As a result, these drugs may be a good option for individuals that are particularly susceptible to gastrointestinal effects.

-As a second line option, oral opioids may offer a solution.
-The appropriateness of this treatment is not clear and it is only recommended when first line treatments are not suitable for the individual.
-They have only been shown to offer a small benefit but are associated with comparably more severe side effects.
+As a second-line option, oral opioids may offer a solution.
+The appropriateness of this treatment is not clear and it is only recommended when first-line treatments are not suitable for the individual.
+Opioids have only been shown to offer a small benefit but are associated with comparably more severe side effects.

-NSAIDS such as diclofenac can also be formulated into a topical gel to be applied directly to the affected area.
-This offers the benefit of reduced risk of gastrointestinal effects, although may produce a mild skin reaction in some people.
+NSAIDs such as diclofenac can also be formulated into a topical gel to be applied directly to the affected area.
+This offers the benefit of reduced risk of gastrointestinal effects; however, there is a chance that these topicals may produce a mild skin reaction in some individuals.

-Hydrocortisone injections are able to provide short-term pain relief that may last between a few weeks and a few months.
-Platelet rich plasma injections may have a role, as they seem to improve joint function, but they have no effect on pain and are also associated with significant risks.
+Hydrocortisone injections are able to provide short-term pain relief that may last anywhere between a few weeks and a few months.
+Platelet-rich plasma injections may also improve osteoarthritis symptoms, as they have been found to improve joint function.
+Despite these benefits, this type of plasma treatment has no effect on pain and is also associated with significant risks.

 Hyaluronic acid injections are not recommended, as they do not offer substantial improvement but are associated with harmful effects.